 - Place the oats and cinnamon in a large mixing bowl.

-- Add the apple slices to a food processor and pulse until they are finely chopped.
+- Add the apple slices and cranberries to a food processor and pulse until they are finely chopped.
 Add the pecans and pulse everything until it is all in fine pieces.

 - Mix the nuts and apples into the oat mixture.